leventkaracan/MiT-MFIF/README.md

 ## Contact

 Feel free to contact [me](mailto:leventkaracan87@gmail.com) to ask any questions about MiT-MFIF and collaborate to solve various computer vision and image processing problems.
+For more information about my research visit my [my personal webpage](https://leventkaracan.github.io/).

 ## Citing MiT-MFIF